 Notable Guest Conductors

 Benjamin Wallfisch studied conducting in London with Sir Charles Mackerras and Vernon Handley and in Germany with Bruno Weil.
 He was awarded First Prize in the 2001 British Reserve Insurance Conducting Competition with a unanimous vote from both jury and orchestra.
 At the age of 22, he was appointed Associate Conductor of the English Chamber Orchestra and between 2003 and 2005 was Assistant Conductor of the Netherlands Radio Philharmonic.
 During this time he assisted Vladimir Ashkenazy, Valery Gergiev, Edo de Waart and Leonard Slatkin and frequently conducted the NRPO in venues including the Concertgebouw, De Doelen Rotterdam and the Muziekcentrum Vredenburg, Utrecht and in numerous studio recordings.
 Guest conducting engagements have included the London Symphony Orchestra, BBC Symphony Orchestra, Philharmonia Orchestra, Ulster Orchestra, City of London Sinfonia, and the Sydney Symphony Orchestra in a series of critically acclaimed live broadcast gala performances at the Sydney Opera House, and the Los Angeles Philharmonic at the Hollywood Bowl.
 Other guest conducting highlights have included the Bavarian Radio Philharmonic, Weimar Staatskapelle, Hamburg Symphony, Zagreb Philharmonic, Netherlands Symphony, SWR Stuttgart Radio Symphony Orchestra, Helsingborg Symphony Orchestra, and the orchestra of the Beethoven Academy Krakow as part of Poland’s prestigious Beethoven Easter Festival.
 Recent performances include the Bournemouth Symphony, Slovakian Philharmonic, the Israel Symphony and his debut at the Dvorak Prague Festival, conducting the Prague Philharmonia.
 In 2015, he served as the Music Director of the 70th Anniversary Program to commemorate the liberation of Auschwitz, as well as composing the music for the documentary, Auschwitz, produced by Steven Spielberg.
 In 2016, he shared, with Pharrell Wiliams and Hans Zimmer, a Golden Globe nomination for Best Original Score for the movie Hidden Figures.
-As a composer, Mr. Wallfisch has received over 50 commissions for the concert hall, cinema, ballet, and theatre since 1996.
+As a composer, Mr. Wallfisch has received over 50 commissions for the concert hall, ballet, and theatre since 1996 and has composed music for 60 films.
 He made his BBC Proms debut in 2006 conducting the world première of Escape Velocity, the fourth work composed under his ongoing tenure as Associate Composer of the Orchestra of St. John's.
 His debut CD was released by Quartz in November 2006 to great critical acclaim and he signed an exclusive publishing agreement with Edition Peters in August 2006.
 Acclaimed by The Strad as “one of the finest accompanists anywhere on the podium,” Mr. Wallfisch has performed concerti with some of the world's finest soloists including Evelyn Glennie, Branford Marsalis, Igor Oistrakh, Jean-Yves Thibaudet and John Williams.
 In addition to a number of his own orchestral works, he has recorded Shostakovich’s First Violin Concerto with Ruth Palmer and the Philharmonia, a disc of bassoon concerti with Karen Geoghegan and the Orchestra of Opera North for Chandos, and concerto recordings with the London Symphony Orchestra and the English Chamber Orchestra.
 In 2013, he premiered his Violin Concerto with the Los Angeles Chamber Orchestra.
 He was commissioned by the London Philharmonic Orchestra to compose and conduct three new orchestral works which were premiered at the Royal Festival Hall in 2013.

 Angel Romero, one of the most sought-after musicians of his generation, is hailed as the legendary Spanish maestro of the classical guitar.
 He has appeared in the major cultural centers throughout the world and as soloist with such leading orchestras as the New York Philharmonic, the Cleveland Orchestra, the Royal Philharmonic, and the Royal Concertgebouw Orchestra.
 Mr. Romero studied conducting privately with Eugene Ormandy and has led numerous orchestras worldwide.
 Mr. Romero’s extensive discography includes highly acclaimed recordings for Delos International, RCA Victor Red Seal and RCA Victor Worldwide, Telarc, and Angel/EMI.
 In February 2000, he was knighted by the country of Spain in reverence of his astounding musical accomplishments.
 In 2007, Angel Romero was honored by the Recording Academy, producer of the Grammy Awards, with the Recording Academy President’s Merit Award.
 Maestro Romero is noted for his activities in the film industry.
 In 1989, he performed the entire score for “The Milagro Bean Field War,” directed by Robert Redford.
 In 1994, he composed and directed the musical score for the Gabriele Retes film “Bienvenido-Welcome.”
 For his work on this film, Mr. Romero won the 1995 ARIEL (the “Academy Award” of Mexico) in the category of music written originally for film.
 He also performed and recorded the entire score for the film, “By The Sword,” composed by Bill Conti, and played a cameo role in the major motion picture, “Bound by Honor,” a Taylor Hackford film.
 He is the youngest of the three performer sons of Celedonio Romero.
 He made his professional debut at the age of six and was an international touring artist by the time he was in his mid-teens.
 He made his United States debut at the Hollywood Bowl when he was 16, giving the West Coast premiere of the famed Rodrigo “Concierto de Aranjuez.”
 This occasion also marked the first time a guitarist was featured as soloist with the Los Angeles Philharmonic.
 In 1991, he gave the world premiere of Joaquin Rodrigo’s “Rincones de España” at New York’s Lincoln Center, and in 1992, performed in a global telecast from the United Nations General Assembly Hall at the invitation of Secretary General Boutros Boutros-Ghali.